 We all know how much light a 60-watt bulb will produce.
-But the brightness of new CFL and LED lightbulbs are measured in lumens, not watts, so here’s a chart to help you do the conversion.
+But the brightness of new CFL and LED lightbulbs are measured in lumens, not watts, so here’s a handy chart to help you do the conversion.

-Lightbulb Watt-to-Lumen Conversion Guide
+Lightbulb Watt-to-Lumen conversion chart

 To save energy, find the bulbs with the light output you need, and then choose the one with the lowest wattage.
 You can also look for an ENERGY STAR qualified bulb that is labeled as equivalent to the incandescent bulb you are replacing.